 I received an email this week from Anne (name changed) who wanted to know how to get ahead when you don’t make enough money.

 “I am so frustrated with our financial situation!
 Every paycheck once we pay everything we owe, we are left with no money to live on so we end up using our credit cards for gas and groceries, which only digs the hole deeper.
 How are we supposed to get ahead when we are barely treading water now?“

 First of all, I TOTALLY understand.
 In December of 2010 we sold pretty much everything we owned and moved to another state to train for an overseas job.
 During the training we realized that we had made a HUGE mistake and we essentially had to start over which meant finding jobs, a home and everything we needed to fill it.

-We took a few basic steps that I’ll share with you today and within just a few months our financial situation started to shift.
+We took a few basic steps that I’ll share with you today and within just a couple of months our financial situation shifted dramatically.

 Make a Decision

 The first step in changing our finances was to dig deep and decide what we really wanted in life.
 Did we want to continue the stressful way we had been living, or did we want to make a serious change?

 Even if our situation looked impossible we knew that we had to do the best that we could to start turning things around.
 My husband and I talked about our financial goals and agreed to work toward them together.
 Making the commitment to change was super helpful when we had to make difficult decisions.

 Plan EVERY Dollar, EVERY Paycheck